Asian Art

 Linga with serpent base, sandstone and andesite

-Shiva Linga Iconography: Linga with serpent base, sandstone, and andesite, ca. 1101 – 1300, Eastern Java (Indonesia).
-The Art Institute of Chicago, USA.
+Lingam with serpent base, ca. 1101–1300, Eastern Java, Indonesia; Art Institute of Chicago, Chicago, IL, USA.

 Stalagmite Linga in Amarnath

-Stalagmite Linga in Amarnath, India.
+Stalagmite lingam in Amarnath, India.
 Wikimedia Commons.

 Power of Destruction

-According to some legends, if Shiva was disturbed or distracted during his meditations, it could bring about the wrath of the reclusive god and cause the destruction of the universe.
-Several precautions are recommended for worshipping Shiva in his many forms and performing rituals dedicated to the temperamental god.
-A Shiva Linga is sometimes partly or wholly submerged in water, or water is dispersed onto it by a suspended vessel or kalash.
+A Shiva Lingam is sometimes partly or wholly submerged in water, or water is dispersed onto it by a suspended vessel or kalash.
 It is believed that the water both awakens the meditative Shiva and also calms or counters his powerful rage.
-Despite the dangerous risks, the worship of Shiva is widespread and the Shiva Linga continues to be important and widespread iconography in Hinduism today.
+Despite the dangerous risks, the worship of Shiva is widespread and the Shiva Lingam continues to be an important and widespread iconography in Hinduism today.

 Get your daily dose of art